JubL/TimeRecorder/CONFIGURATION.md

 2. **Invalid YAML syntax**: Check the YAML syntax using an online validator
 3. **Missing required fields**: The application will show which fields are missing
 4. **Permission errors**: Ensure you have write permissions in the directory
+5. **Format-specific errors**: Some formats require additional dependencies:
+   - Excel format requires `openpyxl` package
+   - XML format requires `lxml` package
+   - These are automatically installed with the main package

 ### Validation Errors